Skip to navigation Skip to content

 Update organisation details and finalise + Read more ...

-The Organisation Task Selector (OTS) screen workflow will open with the following fields selected:
+• The Organisation Task Selector (OTS) screen workflow will open

-• go to the Assessment Results (AR) screen to finalise the activity
+• After all details have been confirmed, go to the Assessment Results (AR) screen to finalise the activity

-• create a Display on Access DOC.
-Use Fast Note - select Auto Text, use Students, ABSTUDY & Apprentices > AIC > AIC applicant created
+• The AIC applicant created Fast Note must be generated on the organisation's record.
+Use Fast Note - select Auto text, use Students, ABSTUDY & Apprentices > AIC > AIC applicant created > Confirm

 Table 3